 Global Shipping Program

 We will not list items internationally if they do not have an international shipping option set.
-To correct this, we recommend this article reviewing how to set up your very own Shipping Manager within your dashboard/user interface.
+To correct this, we recommend this article reviewing how to set up your very own Shipping Manager within your Dashboard.

 No reimbursement policy in the US